 Unlike petunias, impatiens and other annual plants that die off with the first frost or cold snap in the fall, perennials, if given the proper care, will come back to life in the spring.
-That can mean huge savings when it comes to not having to replace the plants in pots and baskets year after year.
+That can mean huge savings when it comes to not having to replace the plants in pots and baskets.
+Of course, that is as long as you can protect them over winter!

 When a perennial grows in the ground, its roots can grow wide and deep.
 It also has the benefit of the surrounding soil, which offers excellent protection against the constant thawing and freezing the winter months bring.

 In addition, most perennial flower beds have a covering of mulch on top of the soil.
 That helps to extend winter protection even more.
-Unfortunately, containers just don’t protect a plants roots as well as being in the ground.
+Unfortunately, containers just don’t protect a plant’s roots as well as being in the ground.

 No matter how big, thick or insulated a container might be, it has the disadvantage of being exposed to the weather on all sides.
 As soon as the temperatures turn cold, the soil (and the plant’s roots) freeze.
-And as soon as it warms, they both thaw just as quickly.
+And as soon as it warms, they thaw just as quickly.

 This constant freezing and thawing takes its toll.
 And when it occurs over and over, even the hardiest of perennials will suffer heavy damage.
 Actually, in most cases, they completely die out over the winter.